isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 can also let me hear and experience music on a whole different level.
 I am able to use sound to counteract my sensory dysfunction around noise.
 I was diagnosed with General Anxiety Disorder and Asperger's syndrome in 2012.

 This therapist also helped me avoid losing my job.
-With his help and the American Disabilities Act, I was able to convince my employer that I could do much better work if im doing so within my sensory comfort zone and be allowed to take breaks to center myself.
+With his help and the [Americans with Disabilities Act](https://www.ada.gov/ada_intro.htm), I was able to convince my employer that I could do much better work if im doing so within my sensory comfort zone and be allowed to take breaks to center myself.
 It helped me be a more productive and positive employee.
+I've found that the work I have done to understand myself, and the toolset I have built, often makes me more likely to be able to control my emotions than some neurotypical co-workers I have had.

 I met new, wonderful people online who really understood what I was going through during this time.
 I could be myself and honest about my "weird" feelings with these people.
 I ended up collaborating with one of these people on art